nicolasgaveglio/nicolasgaveglio/README.md

 ## 🔎 About Me
-- 🌍 Over a decade in the **tourism industry**: logistics, operations, and product management.
+- 🌍 Built expertise in **operations and client solutions**, now applying it to analytics.
 - 📊 Currently building projects in **data analytics and visualization**.
 - 🎓 Pursuing a **Master’s in Data Science** and participating in BI & Analytics bootcamps.
 - 💡 Passionate about using analytics to solve business problems and enhance travel experiences.